verilylifesciences/site-selection-tool/docs/development_and_deployment.md

 ## Deployment

-When you are ready to get the updated Docker image out to collaborators:
+When you are ready to get the updated Terra Docker image out to collaborators:

 ### Build and push